aayushiMallik3/reward-drift-detector/README.md

 `legitimate_oneshot` scores SUSPICIOUS because trajectory shape alone cannot distinguish a fast legitimate developer from a passive exploit.
 A one-shot writer and an opportunist cheat produce structurally similar curves: flat early, cliff late.
-This is the honest detection boundary — which is exactly why Abundant's manual auditing exists as a second layer.
+This is the honest detection boundary, which is exactly why Abundant's manual auditing exists as a second layer.
 A drift detector should flag ambiguous cases for review, not make false confident calls.